meet the team

 Natalia (she/they) is a human rights activist, trainer and author.
 She has been participating in youth spaces since she was 6 years old, and she had joined the City Youth Council of her home town in Finland when she was 14.
 Natalia is a youth coordinator in the Falcon movement and she served as a board member of IGLYO - the world’s largest LGBTQI+ student and youth organisation.
 She has delivered a range of global long-term projects and educational and campaigning activities about social and economic inclusion, LGBTQI+ rights, populism, sexual violence, peace and more.

 Nicholas started volunteering at a local youth council at the age of 13, followed by several roles in the Finnish National Youth Council Allianssi.
 Through volunteering, he developed his passion for advocacy and policy work as well as his expertise in youth rights equality and security topics.
 Nicholas currently works on aviation weather prediction for the Finnish Meteorological Institute and studies natural sciences at the University of Helsinki.

-For the past 5 years, he has been an active advocate for school student’s and children’s rights, promoting unconditional access to quality education, students participation in decision-making, and students-teachers dialogues.
-Before becoming a Board Member, Rareș has served as the Vice President and President of the Romanian National School Students' Council and as a Board Member of the Organising Bureau of European School Student Unions.
+For the past 6 years, Rareș has been an active advocate for school students' and children’s rights, promoting unconditional access to quality education, students participation in decision-making, and student-teacher co-creation in classrooms.
+Before becoming a Board Member, Rareș served as the President of the Romanian National School Students' Council and as a Board Member of the Organising Bureau of European School Student Unions.
 Rareș is studying Global Law at Tilburg University in the Netherlands.